 |Clear or transparent||Too much body fluid||Stop drinking water until it turns pale yellow|

-On top of that, take virgin coconut oil out with you so you can continue to fight your flu virus when you happen to dine out.
+On top of that, take coconut oil with you so that you can continue to fight flu wherever you go.

-When you overwork and your body doesn't get enough quality rest, it can't repair damaged cells and build new cells to replace dead cells timely and effectively to keep your body function normally and immunity in tip-top condition, so it becomes exhausted and weak over time.
+You know what, when you overwork and your body doesn't get enough quality rest, it can't fix damaged cells timely and effectively to keep your body function normally.
+Result?
+Your body becomes exhausted and weak over time.
 And you become prone to flu.

-That said, allow your body to rest well especially during flu infection so that you can gain quicker recovery from flu since the yields of making new cells and repairing damaged cells are higher during resting or sleeping.
+So, be nice to your body.
+Let it rest well especially during flu infection so that you can gain quicker recovery from flu since the yields of making new cells and repairing damaged cells are higher during resting or sleeping.

 Resting well also enables your body to get rid of acidic components more efficiently, thus restoring your pH balance and stepping up your immunity level.

 Of course, you can still carry out light chores at home.
 You can even do some simple workouts such as yoga stretching, marching in place or arm swinging to help invigorate your cells for quicker healing especially on the 4th or 5th day when you feel a lot better.

 But still, no strenuous exercises as they'll put a strain on your body while it's busy fighting flu.
 You should only resume strenuous workouts when you're at least 95% recovered.